 You should also decide on the best delivery method for your direct mailing.
 If you want to personalise the mailing, you can post it in the normal way.
 If you want to cover a certain postcode with no need for names and addresses, it could be worth trying door-to-door delivery.
 Make sure you have the resources to handle the responses properly.
 If in doubt, stagger your campaign and send the mailshot in smaller batches.

-Direct mail can produce a response of between 1 and 5 per cent, but the most common response rate is between 1 and 3 per cent.
+Direct mail can produce a response of between 1% and 5%, but the most common response rate is between 1% and 3%.
 The higher the response level, the more business you bring in.
 The aim of your direct mail strategy is to maximise response.

 A good mailshot should include a clear message and a strong call to action.
 It's best to offer recipients a variety of ways to respond to ensure there's a reply mechanism that suits everyone, including mail, telephone, email and web address.
 Pre-paid reply envelopes or cards can really boost responses.

 Incentives such as prizes, offers or discounts will also help to increase response levels and money-off coupons and samples can be very attractive incentives.

 Direct mail offers a cost-effective way to test creative approaches.
 You can send different mailshots to small groups and then roll out the mailing that got the highest response rate to a larger audience.

 Evaluation is one of the most important aspects of a successful direct mailing campaign.
 To track responses you may need to use codes or offers so you can connect the response to a specific mailing.
 That way you can compare different approaches and different target markets.